-- Carrington Mortgage Services: This company has approved more than $10 billion in subprime loans in the past several years.
+- Carrington Mortgage Services: This company has approved more than $10 billion in subprime mortgage loans in the past several years.
 It also has a real estate brokerage in house so that it can help you to find the right subprime loan products.
 This company offers not just FHA loans, but USDA loans that are available for people with only a 550 credit score.
 USDA loans also have a 100% financing option, if you are buying a home that is in a designated rural community.

 - First Alliance Home Mortgage: This is a direct lender with many bad credit loan products.
 FAHM offers subprime FHA, VA loans, and many specialized loan products for a variety of credit types.
 It also offers rent-to own home loans that can be crucial to help renters become homeowners.
 You will need to pay a slighter higher rate, but this still can make sense for some borrowers.

 - Global Equity: This San Diego based mortgage lenders has been helping homeowners in multiple states secure non-QM loans that make sense.
 They offer competitive no cost refinance loans and excellent service for a wide variety of loan programs.

 - Nationwide Mortgage Network: This is another resource and consumer tool that will help you to search for the best bad credit mortgage for your personal situation.
 It especially focuses on connecting distressed borrowers with FHA-approved and subprime mortgage lenders for bad credit.